redhood-97/TARP-Accident-Detection/README.md

 # TARP-Accident-Detection

-Technical Answers to Real world Problems
+Project for 'Technical Answers to Real world Problems'.